adaptris/interlok-azure/README.md

 1. Ensure there is a user with an Exchange mailbox
 ![Users Setup](docs/o365-4.png)

-## OneDrive Setup
+## OneDrive

 * Files.Read.All
 * Files.ReadWrite.All
 * User.Read
 * User.Read.All

-Many of the prerequisites are the same as for EMail: the application ID, tenant ID, client secret and username are all required by Interlok and should match those given in the Azure portal.
+Many of the prerequisites are the same as for Email: the application ID, tenant ID, client secret and username are all required by Interlok and should match those given in the Azure portal.

+In addition to a consumer and producer, there are also services for uploading/downloading documents, if it's necessary during the middle of a workflow.